stylelint/vscode-stylelint/README.md

 Controls when the linter runs.

-- `onType`: Runs as you type and lints immediately on each change.
+- `onType`: Runs on each change as you type.
-- `onSave`: Only lints after saving a document.
+- `onSave`: Only runs after you save a document.

 #### `stylelint.logLevel`